 Our staff and guaranteed readers have decades of experiences, along with a measurable track record.
-The connects those of us at Great American Script Contest have made work in film, TV and video in Los Angeles and Chicago as well as running two major film festivals, help us bring the connections and legit opportunists for our entrants.
+The connects those of us at Great American Script Contest have in film, TV and video in Los Angeles and Chicago, as well as running two major film festivals, help us bring the connections and real opportunity for our entrants.

 Feature Winner: Table Read.
 Chicago with SAG/AFTRA, AEA and top-improv talent.
 April 20th during Chicago Script Days.
 Scrpit read by literary manager at Circle of Confusion.